marcrutka/insurance_classification/README.md

 3. **Open and run `insurance_classifaction.ipynb`.**

 ## 📌 Author
-This project was developed to explore various classification techniques in the context of **marketing analysis for an fake insurance company**.
+This project was developed to explore various classification techniques by Marceli Rutka in the context of **marketing analysis for an fake insurance company**.